 |Opposition Succ.
 Dribbles||4||10|

 Of course, this is a small sample size, and one would expect the numbers to differ with Everton's opponents chasing a game.
 Nevertheless, there are some results that reflect these struggles and suggest a genuine lack of conditioning.

 Excusing the shot count as just the Toffees sitting on their lead, Martinez's side have been unable to gain as much control.
 They have kept less possession and, most tellingly, they have made more passing errors, more fouls and been dribbled past far more in the second period—surely signs of a side with tired legs.

 And interesting that Everton were the ones to wilt physically while we - even after the Besiktas game - were able to find two late goals.— Arseblog Tom (@arseblog_tom) August 24, 2014

 Everton started slowly in August last year and still went on to record their best-ever Premier League season, yet initial struggles were expected following such a radical shift of style.

-This season, the Toffees have already secured their new signings and have a squad familiar with their manager's methods; there should be far more belief and cohesion on display.
+This season, the Toffees have already secured their new signings and have a squad familiar with their manager's methods; there should be far more belief and team-chemistry on display.

 What is the biggest reason for Everton's slow start?

-Six points dropped to Norwich, West Brom and Cardiff ultimately proved costly, with the Toffees finishing seven points off a Champions League place.
+Six points dropped to Norwich, West Brom and Cardiff ultimately proved costly, with the Toffees finishing seven points off a Champions League place in May.